Zhao v. Netherlands

 Failure to Provide an Effective Remedy.
 The Dutch Council of State, the highest court available to appeal administrative nationality decisions, declared itself incompetent to rectify the legal gap for those with “unknown” nationality status.
 There is no effective means by which Denny, and children like him, can challenge the lack of protection in the Netherlands.
 This is a violation of Article 24 in conjunction with Article 2(3) (requiring an effective remedy for those whose rights have been violated).

-Complaint filed with the U.N.
-Human Rights Committee.
+Zhao files a complaint with the UN Human Rights Committee.

-Dutch Council of State declares Denny’s appeal unfounded on the ground that Denny is not registered as stateless.
+The Dutch Council of State declares Denny’s appeal unfounded on the grounds that Denny is not registered as stateless.

 Denny applies to the municipality of Katwijk to be recognized as a Dutch citizen by option on account of his birth on the territory as a stateless child.
 The request is rejected and Denny appeals to Dutch administrative courts.